IsaacRoSosa/IsaacRoSosa/README.md

 # 💫 About Me:
-👋 Hello!, Im Isaac Rojas, a passionate second year computer science and technology student at Monterrey Institute of Technology and Higher Education [ITESM / Tec de Monterrey]<br>    Interested in Software Engineering, Software Development, Web Development, Game development and App Development .<br><br>
+👋 Hello!, Im Isaac Rojas, a passionate second year computer science and technology student at Monterrey Institute of Technology and Higher Education [ITESM / Tec de Monterrey]<br>    Interested in Software Engineering, Software Development, Web Development, Game development and App Development .

 ## 🚀 What Im up To:
  - Currently Taking React Courses to enhance my Web Development skills